 TGaz Editor: Chagne the text in P76L17-19 (10.43.9.6) as follows:

-STA’s EDMG Capabilities element equal to 1 is first path beamforming capable.
+STA’s EDMG Capabilities element equal to 1 is FPBT capable.

-An EDMG STA shall not initiate first path beamforming training FPBT with a peer EDMG STA that is not capable of performing first path beamforming capable FPBT procedure.
+An EDMG STA shall not initiate first path beamforming training FPBT with a peer EDMG STA that is not FPBT capableperforming first path beamforming capable FPBT procedure.